Joshua-Phelps/capsule-closet-client/README.md

 - User can select items from guide and add to their own closet
 - A user can create, update and delete clothing items, outfits and boards
 - User can upload a custom picture of their clothing items and add descriptions and labels for optimal organization

+-NEW VERSION:
+- Build your own closet inventory by adding your clothing pieces with your own custom images, labels, and descriptions
+- Quickly search and filter through your closet based on item colors, categories, sub-categories, brands and size in the Closet Page
+- Create outfits by combining clothing items in the dynamic drawer feature, where you can create,  view, name, edit, and save outfits for easy reference in the Outfits Page
+- Organize and group your outfits by type, occasion, or season with outfit boards
+- Need help getting started?
+View our minimalist wardrobe Guide Page and select items from there to start your closet inventory!

 ## How to use?
 This project is currently in development.